-When running a business, it is common to receive various types of contracts in Malaysia from vendors or partners to be reviewed, negotiated and signed.
+When running a business, you commonly receive various types of contracts in Malaysia from vendors/partners to review, negotiate and sign.
 You also manage agreements with your employees or clients as a business owner.

 Contracts are structured and operated differently in some industries.
 Depending on the type of goods and services, some arrangements can be simple, and some can be complicated.